steven260/Spring2020IT1025/Lab6/readme.md

  # Career Exploration

- * Go to the following site: Tri-c College Central and register for a student account.
-Once registered use one of the search options such as "Search - Intern Central," take a screenshot of the listings (include your name in the upper right-hand corner in your screenshot,) Name the file: CollegeCentral and upload to your lab folder.
+ * Go to Tri-c College Central
+ ** register for a student account.
+ ** Once registered use one of the search options such as "Search - Intern Central," ** take a screenshot of the listings (include your name in the upper right-hand corner in your screenshot,) ** Name the file: CollegeCentral and upload to your lab folder.

  * Take some time to explore the resources and report your findings.